TransmissionZero/Windows-1-Example-Application/Readme.md

 ## Introduction

-This application is an example 16 bit Windows application written in C. It accompanies the
+This application is an example Windows 1 application written in C. It accompanies the
 [Building Win16 GUI Applications in C](http://www.transmissionzero.co.uk/computing/win16-apps-in-c/)
 article on [Transmission Zero](http://www.transmissionzero.co.uk/).